If you don’t have a spacious backyard garden, you can still enjoy leaf lettuce by growing it in pots.

 Although the process is not as easy as taking lettuce out of the refrigerator and chewing it, people still grow them at home.

-You can grow them, too; I did it, and I will teach you how to do it in this article below.
+You can grow them too!
+I did it and will teach you how to do it in the article below.

 Table of Contents Show

 - Does Leaf Lettuce Grow Well in Containers?

 - What are the Best Lettuce Varieties for Pot?

 - What is the Best Container for Leaf Lettuce?

 - How to Grow Leaf Lettuce in a Pot?

 - How to Harvest Leaf Lettuce?